this-is-bennyk/FNF-Benjine/README.md

 ![Right-click res:// and open it in the file manager](https://cdn.discordapp.com/attachments/982020014284607518/982034584051015680/unknown.png "Right-click res:// and open it in the file manager")

-- Your completed PCK will be in here!
+- Your completed PCKs will be in here!

 ![A completed mod!](https://cdn.discordapp.com/attachments/982020014284607518/984915909523173426/unknown.png "A completed mod!")